Eno Benjamin

-Enotobong "Eno" Benjamin (born April 13, 1999) is an American football running back for the New Orleans Saints of the National Football League (NFL).
-He played college football at Arizona State and was drafted by the Cardinals in the seventh round of the 2020 NFL Draft.
+Enotobong Benjamin (born April 13, 1999) is an American professional football running back for the Calgary Stampeders of the Canadian Football League (CFL).
+He played college football for the Arizona State Sun Devils and was selected by the Arizona Cardinals in the seventh round of the 2020 NFL draft.

-Early years
+Early life

 Benjamin attended Wylie East in Wylie, Texas.
 During his high school career, he rushed for 7,546 yards and 111 touchdowns.
 Benjamin originally committed to the University of Iowa to play college football but changed to Arizona State University.

 College career

 As a true freshman at Arizona State in 2017, Benjamin would play in 10 games, totaling 23 carries for 142 yards and a touchdown.
 Benjamin also contributed to special teams as a punt returner in 2017, totaling 119 return yards.

 During his sophomore season in 2018, he broke the school record for rushing yards in a game with 312.
-Following his junior year where he rushed for 1,083 yards and 10 touchdowns, Benjamin decided to forgo his senior year and declared for the 2020 NFL Draft.
+Following his junior year where he rushed for 1,083 yards and 10 touchdowns, Benjamin decided to forgo his senior year and declared for the 2020 NFL draft.